Toomas633/FileShare/README.md

 * Start the new service by running the command `sudo systemctl start FileShare.service`.
 * Verify that the service is running properly by checking the status with the command `sudo systemctl status FileShare.service`.
 * If the service is running correctly, enable it to start at boot time by running the command `sudo systemctl enable FileShare.service`.
+* Open a web browser and navigate to your PHP website by entering the appropriate URL.
+For example [http://localhost:8000](http://localhost:8000) in the browser address bar.

 ### Windows

-* Install PHP and Python and add them to your windows system path.
-* Copy your PHP website files to the appropriate directory.
+#### Requirements
+* Make sure you have PHP installed on your local machine.
+You can check this by running the command `php -v` in your terminal.
+If you don't have PHP installed, you can download it from the [official PHP website](https://www.php.net/).
+* Check that you have php-sqlite3, php-curl and gd installed and enabled.

+#### Install
+* Clone the GitHub repository to your local machine or download the zip from releases and unpack it to desired destination.
+* Change the values of `post_max_size` and  `upload_max_filesize` in `FileShare.ini` to a desired size amount, or bigger files can't be uploaded.
-* Enable running it in the background (or just double click to run once in a dialog box)
+* Run `start.bat` or enable running it in the background.
   * Open the Task Scheduler by pressing the Windows key + R, typing "taskschd.msc" and hitting Enter.
   * Click on the "Create Task" option in the Actions pane on the right-hand side of the window.
   * In the "General" tab of the "Create Task" dialog box, enter a name for the task in the "Name" field.